pphobic/Fuel-Efficiency-Regression-Model/README.md

 1. Clone this repository or download the files.
 2. Make sure you have the `auto-mpg.data` file in the same directory.
-3. Open the `Model.ipynb` file in a Jupyter Notebook environment.
+3. Open the `fuel_efficiency_model.ipynb` file in a Jupyter Notebook environment.
 4. Run the cells in the notebook sequentially.

 ## Model